 While the conclusions from the authors are hopeful, unfortunately, the actual findings from this paper are…unimpressive, to say the least.
 Over these 7 trials, a total of 130 patients were enrolled, at an average of less than 20 people per trial.
 That is simply not enough to make any reasonable conclusions about anything.

 But even if we were to take the findings of the studies at face value, the evidence isn’t good for psychedelics.
 Take psilocybin, the active ingredient in mushrooms.
 The biggest trial on psilocybin to date involved randomizing people with cancer-induced depression/anxiety into two groups.
 One received an active dose of psilocybin, the other got a ‘placebo’ dose that was roughly 30x smaller.
 Before, during, and after, the groups were compared on scales measuring their anxiety and depression.
-After 5 weeks of treatment, and 6 months of follow-up, there was not a single difference between the psilocybin and placebo group.
-An active dose of shrooms didn’t appear to have any impact whatsoever on depression or anxiety scores.
+After 5 weeks of treatment, and 6 months of follow-up, there was not a single meaningful difference between the psilocybin and placebo group.
+An active dose of shrooms didn’t appear to have any real impact whatsoever on depression or anxiety scores.

 And this isn’t exactly an outlier.
 Much of the research into psychedelics is either null — i.e. finding no benefit to them — or so hopelessly small and biased that it’s impossible to tell anything at all from the results.